 Community stakeholders and conference delegates from around the world consider Francophone health.

-The Northern Ontario School of Medicine (NOSM) welcomed community stakeholders and Rendez-Vous 2012 international conference delegates with an interest in Francophone health to the School’s fourth Francophone Symposium, held in Thunder Bay.
+The NOSM University (NOSM U) welcomed community stakeholders and Rendez-Vous 2012 international conference delegates with an interest in Francophone health to the University’s fourth Francophone Symposium, held in Thunder Bay.
 This one-day event encouraged participants to examine current best practices and the resulting impact of service, education, and research on the health status of Francophones in Northern Ontario and around the world.

 Throughout this interactive symposium, participants were engaged in group work, small and large group discussions as well as in knowledge and ideas sharing to enhance the communities and organizations they represent, whether in Northern Ontario or beyond.